Murat Ertel: 2020–present

 He redesigned the Bakırköy Mental Hospital concert album of the ZeN group.
 Ronan Chris Murphy, the sound and mastering engineer of the band King Crimson handled the mastering of the record.
-The album was released on vinyl in Türkiye by Ada Music and overseas by Zelzele Records.
+The album was released on vinyl in Turkey by Ada Music and overseas by Zelzele Records.
 (2023) On the commemoration night of Erkin Koray, he appeared as a guest artist with Hey Douglas at the Vintage Festival in Istanbul and played the Koray song Hayat Katarı with Ahmet Güvenç.
 (2023) Together with Esma Ertel, Genjah and Murat Ertel, released a song called 'Asya Velvele Dub' as a single from BBI.
 (2023) He released two songs, Feltuener Huette and European Bridge, with Ulrich Troyer, and also co-produced the album Transit Tribe with the artist (2024).
 Ertel, who is a founding member of many bands, especially BaBa ZuLa, performs his art on 6 continents in various countries of the world, from India to Brazil, and makes music with artists such as Jaki Liebezeit, Fred Frith, Mad Professor and Semiha Berksoy, whom he was inspired by in his youth.
 Murat Ertel, who speaks English, is married and has two children.
 He is a member of MESAM and MUYORBİR professional associations for composing and performing.